Understand the Business of Information as an undergraduate CIS student

 You can expect a broad but cohesive look at both the business and information technology worlds and how they intersect.

-SNHU's bachelor's in economics and finance program includes:
+SNHU's bachelor's in computer information systems program includes:

 General Education Program